-Depreciation in car’s value
+Depreciation in the car value

 Whether you are selling a brand new car or one that has been used a while, any car will lose its value the moment it is out of the showroom.

-Factors affecting depreciation in car’s value
+Factors affecting depreciation in the car value

 Scratches or dents will reduce the value of your car.
 If you are looking to buy a used car, inspect it carefully.
 The same conditions are applied when you want to sell your car.